 Interior of an ancient Roman fast-food establishment showing remains of cooking stations

-This situation grows all the more intriguing when we consider Evangelus and Gaudenia’s names, which (some scholars argue) reveal them as freed slaves, or at least descendants of freedmen.
+This situation grows all the more intriguing when we consider Evangelus’s and Gaudenia’s names, which (some scholars argue) reveal them as freed slaves, or at least descendants of freedmen.
 In contrast to slavery in the American South, slavery in ancient Rome was not always a life sentence, and manumitted slaves on occasion gained great wealth.
 So, in addition to an obsession with hierarchy, Roman society also had a fair amount of social mobility, which complicates the interplay of low and high all the more.

 In the end, my initial reaction to the sarcophagus in the Getty Villa reminds me of a statement made by the architectural historian Spiro Kostof.
 He contended that we cannot understand an American antebellum mansion without also examining the slave shanties that stood on its grounds.
 Kostof’s emphasis on a building’s “total context”—not just its physical structure and material components, but also its social environment and other cultural factors at play—may be all the more important to bear in mind for Romans and their art/architecture.

 Because Romans of all classes lived in such close proximity and were constantly wrangling over how everyone stacked up, we can’t simply look at the sarcophagus or the ancient villa in isolation.
-Rather, when I delivered the public talk, “Beyond the 1 Percent: How Everyday Romans Lived,” on June 11, 2017, at the Getty Villa, one goal was to shed light on the daily lives of slaves, freedmen, and their lower-class compatriots at Pompeii and elsewhere.
-But, in so doing, I also hoped to grant audience members some perspective on life in a grand structure like the Villa of the Papyri—for that perspective only really emerges when viewed in juxtaposition with life outside its palatial confines.
+Rather, when I deliver the public talk, Beyond the 1%: How Everyday Romans Lived, on June 11 at the Getty Villa, one goal will be to shed light on the daily lives of slaves, freedmen, and their lower-class compatriots at Pompeii and elsewhere.
+But, in so doing, I also hope to grant audience members some perspective on life in a grand structure like the Villa of the Papyri—for that perspective only really emerges when viewed in juxtaposition with life outside its palatial confines.